 I often work with people facing serious illnesses, but I’d never walked that path myself.
-Now, with a diagnosis of breast cancer, I suddenly find myself on the other side of the conversation.
+Now, after a diagnosis of breast cancer in July 2019, I suddenly found myself on the other side of the conversation.

-I’m grateful to have a place to share what I’m experiencing, and I hope it will be helpful for others on this journey.
+I’ve been grateful to have a place to share what I experienced, and I hope it will be helpful for others on this journey.

 Many thanks for all your love and support,

 I have some not-great news to share.
 After my journey with breast

 cancer in 2019, I thought I was out of the woods.
 Unfortunately, I

 The news isn’t good, but it’s not as bad as it could be.
 For that I’m

 very grateful.
 My lymph nodes look clear, the tumor is small, it’s